Jebel Ali Racecourse: A Digital Transformation Success Story

-(MENAFN- Mid-East Info) In a memorable ceremony at Kodak Alaris' new state-of-the-art offices in IMPZ, Jebel Ali Racecourse was crowned the 2024 Innovative Solution Champion, marking a pivotal moment in the racecourse's digital transformation journey.
+(MENAFN- Procre8) Dubai, UAE, 29th January, 2025: In a memorable ceremony at Kodak Alaris' new state-of-the-art offices in IMPZ, Jebel Ali Racecourse was crowned the 2024 Innovative Solution Champion, marking a pivotal moment in the racecourse's digital transformation journey.
 The event, held on January 21st, was more than just an awards presentation.

 Senior management from both organizations toured Kodak Alaris' cutting-edge experience centre, a showcase of breakthrough technologies that highlight the company's commitment to innovation.
 Executives walked through displays of advanced machinery and solutions, providing an immersive insight into the technological ecosystem that powered their remarkable digital transformation.